What Exactly Is Records Management?

 - Documents created in the course of business (correspondence, agreements, studies).

-- Items received for action (FOIA requests, controlled correspondence).
+- Items that require organizational action (FOIA requests, controlled correspondence).

 - Documented organizational activities and actions (calendars, meeting minutes, project reports).